Gold Coast, Queensland: Bus

 Kinetic Gold Coast operates all public passenger services in the city under contract by Translink which coordinates the public transport network in South East Queensland.
 Services are frequent during the day, with intervals being as little as 5 minutes.
 Kinetic operates over a fleet of over 400 buses operating on over 70 lines covering the entire city.

 Airports

-The main International Airport, Gold Coast Airport is located in Coolangatta, approximately 22 km south of Surfers Paradise.
-Services are provided to interstate capitals and major cities as well as to major New Zealand cities, Malaysia, Japan, Indonesia and Singapore.
+The main international airport, Gold Coast Airport is located in Coolangatta, approximately 22 km south of Surfers Paradise.
+Services are provided to interstate capitals and major cities as well as to New Zealand and Indonesia.
 In 2019, it was the sixth busiest airport in Australia.

 Smaller private airfields are located in the northern suburbs of Coombabah (Southport Airport) and Norwell (Heck Field), catering to flight training, recreational and general aviation users.